Diamond Chart Pattern: Structure and Market Context

 The diamond pattern is characterised by a series of higher highs and lower lows, which are then turned into lower highs and higher lows, regardless of the trend direction.
 This formation indicates that buyers and sellers are in a state of equilibrium, with neither of them able to gain control of the price.
 The breakout from the diamond formation is typically expected to occur in the opposite direction to the prevailing trend; that is, down after an uptrend and up after a downtrend.

-How to Trade the Diamond Pattern
+Significance of the Diamond Trading Pattern

 Like most chart patterns, this formation has particular rules traders can use to build their own trading strategies.
 These rules can be applied to the diamond pattern in forex, stock, commodity, and cryptocurrency* markets.